 Did you know… you can still prevent getting HIV after the virus has entered the body within 72 hours?

 If you think you have been exposed to HIV, then PEP could help.
 PEP is a treatment that can stop an HIV infection after the virus has entered a person’s body.

 To work, PEP must be taken within 72 hours (three days), and ideally should be taken within 24 hours.

-Once social distancing rules ease up, the sex you choose to have should be fun and pleasurable and consensual.
+The sex you choose to have should be fun and pleasurable and consensual.

 It’s good to discuss your likes, dislikes and what you are happy doing with a partner/s beforehand.
 Sexual consent means freely agreeing to sexual activity.

 Remember, you can withdraw consent at any time during sex if you want to stop.
 If you’re unsure if someone is consenting then it’s simple: just ask!

 Drugs and alcohol often increase the chances of you having unprotected sex.
 Additionally, they also affect people’s ability to effectively communicate and establish consent.